port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/setup-blueprint.md

 # 🧱 Setup Blueprint

-Define blueprint schema to begin building your software catalog.
+Define blueprint schemas to begin building your software catalog.

 ## What is a blueprint?